Bartholomey/the_lake_redoubt/julija/07_chapter_seven.md

 My reply: “Ha-ha-ha!!!
 No!! ...
 No! ...
 No ...”
 My expression becomes slightly serious.

-*S. S. does not laugh; he claims that the walls know Julija’s screams better than they know me, and that the question is not of if, but when.*
+*S. S. does not laugh; he claims that the walls know Julija’s words better than they know me, and that the question is not of if, but when.*

 I smile slightly violently, and the air starts whispering eerie, disharmonious melodies.
 My face becomes dead serious: “What does Julija’s ‘One day, you will die’ signify?”